lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 # Discover the pipeline decorators in Azure DevOps

 Pipeline decorators are almost unknown in Azure DevOps, but immensely powerful.
 I have helped companies within DevOps culture implementation in their development process for more than ten years.
 What I observed is the concern with the implementation of governance.
-The stakeholders want to achieve a large freedom for developers' teams while they need to ensure reasonable quality and security level for the development phase.
+The stakeholders want to achieve large freedom for developers' teams, while they need to ensure reasonable quality and security level for the development phase.
 Pipelines are a solution.
-They allow you to inject steps to the beginning and the end of every job in any workflow of your organization and this is automatically done without the consent/control of the owners of the workflow.
+They allow you to inject steps to the beginning and the end of every job in any workflow of your organization, and this is automatically done without the consent/control of the owners of the workflow.
 That is what this article will try to demystify.

-This subject will be splitted into five parts:
+This subject will be split into five parts:

 - Part 1: What are pipeline decorators and create your first decorator
 - Part 2: Deploy your decorator, validate it, and enhance it